 Professor Susanne von Caemmerer Susanne is Professor of Molecular Plant Physiology at ANU.
 Her research is in CO2 fixation including the biochemistry of C3 and C4 photosynthesis and the regulation of CO2 diffusion in leaves.
 She has worked across scales in biochemistry, molecular biology and whole plant physiology combining mathematical modelling approaches with experimental verification.
 She was part of a team that presented a mathematical model of C3 photosynthesis, which is now used worldwide.
-She is an elected Fellow of both the Australian Academy of Science and the German Academy of Scientists.
+She is an elected Fellow of the Australian Academy of Science, The Royal Society of London and the German Academy of Scientists.

-Maria Ermakova is a postdoc in Susanne von Caemmerer’s and Robert Furbank’s groups.
+Dr Maria Ermakova Masha is a postdoc in Susanne von Caemmerer’s and Robert Furbank’s group.
 She obtained her PhD in biochemistry in University of Turku working in Eva-Mari Aro’s lab.
 Her research is focusing on photosynthetic electron transport reactions in C4 plants and ways to improve crop yield by manipulating thylakoid proteins.